 With that being said, WePay does offer a variety of solutions in terms of its financial services.
 If you run a payment firm that needs financial services infrastructure, payment facilitators or need to integrate large-scale transactions into your operations, WePay can be the right fit for you.

 Let’s take a look at how WePay’s services contrast with Stax’ Payment solutions.

 This will allow you to understand which company will be the right fit for you and how you can rely on their services in various situations.

 What Is WePay?

 WePay falls in the category of payment services.
 It is present within the United States and offers integrated and specific payment services through its application programming interfaces.
-It enables merchants and businesses to take the initiative and process credit card payments as a subsidiary of the J.P.
+WePay enables merchants and businesses with the ability to process credit card payments as a subsidiary of the J.P.
 Morgan Chase Corporation.